 Requirements for Completion

-- Completion of 54 weeks of residency
+- Completion of 54 weeks of residency program

 - Attending assigned clinic services

-- Presentation at UMSL Grand Rounds
+- Participation in UMSL Grand Rounds (Residency Day, Fall)

-- Performance, via evaluations at minimum, 3.0 of a 5.0
+- Performance-via evaluations-at minimum, a 3.0 of 5.0

 - An exit interview will be arranged with the residency faculty